Yadav Pandit: Research

 Pandit is an expert in measurements of anisotropy, studying fluid-like behavior and phase transitions in the dense and highly excited matter created in these collisions.
 In 2014, his work related to the observation of first-order phase transition in subatomic nuclear matter gained worldwide attention and was widely reported.
 He is one of the very few Nepali scholars who had successes making significant contribution in fundamental science research.
+Pandit's scientific area of interest is in phase transition phenomena in the dense and highly excited nuclear matter created in heavy ion collisions.